engineyard/services-docs/return-button-guidelines.md

 # Putting return-to-Engine-Yard buttons on your page

-If you are integrating your platform service with Engine Yard Cloud, you must to place return-to-Engine-Yard buttons on your application pages so that users can return to the Engine Yard UI.
+If you are integrating your platform service with Engine Yard Cloud, you must place return-to-Engine-Yard buttons on your application pages so that users can return to the Engine Yard UI.

 This document describes how to create these buttons.